 We have also planned our response to any adult or child showing symptoms of Covid-19.
 Any adult showing symptoms will be sent home to self-isolate while awaiting test results and to stay at home until free of infection if this returns positive.
 National test and trace mechanisms will be observed.
 Isolation will be available in Houses for pupils showing symptoms until any test result returns.
 Pupils testing positive will be sent home until free of infection.
 For any who contract the virus and are unable to return home or go to family or guardians, we will care for them in the isolation facilities in School already identified and under preparation, separate from the Health Centre.

-Updated June 2020
+Updated 21 August 2020

 Updated 21 August 2020

-We want to shape the term so as to give returning pupils confidence by providing a clear mental picture of what lies ahead.
+We want to shape the term to give returning pupils confidence by providing a clear mental picture of what lies ahead.
 While acknowledging the potential benefits of minimising movement between School and home for the boarders, we have decided not to compress the term or remove exeats, but rather to enable pupils and staff to have breaks along the way in what is the longest term of the year.